 A: Of course you can!
 You can replace Yakisoba with Napolitan spaghetti if you like.
 Be creative and let your imagination run wild!
-As long as you make sure that the noodles are seasoned bolder than you usually make them when you eat them on their own.
+As long as you make sure that the noodles are seasoned stronger than you usually make them when you eat them on their own.

 A: You’d better eat it as soon as you can.
 You can make it ahead and freeze them.
-Wrap them individually with cling wrap and then store in a ziplock bag to freeze.
+Wrap them individually with cling wrap and then store them in a ziplock bag to freeze.
 They will store for months.
 Defrost in a microwave then bake to heat up.

 If you like the recipe please rate the recipe and leave comments below.
 Also don’t forget to follow me on Youtube, Pinterest, Facebook, Twitter and Instagram.
 This way you keep up to date with all the latest happenings on Chopstick Chronicles.
 Don’t forget to Sign up for a weekly newsletter so you never miss out on new authentic delicious Japanese recipes!
 Sign up form is on the right-hand sidebar.